pedronveloso/jPwdHash/docs/README.md

     $ jPwdHash -u netflix.com

+# Get the application

+Get the latest version of the application here: https://github.com/pedronveloso/jPwdHash/releases

+or read the topic below to *build it yourself*.

 # Preliminary note

 The following topics on this document where written with the intention that they could be read